rdtrob/linux-workshop/README.md

 ### VM Setup

-> TODO: Maybe elaborate a bit on the steps ? (or KISS) Create a virtual machine with two CPU cores, 2048 MB of RAM, a 16GB OS disk and one 16GB data disk.
+Create a virtual machine with two CPU cores, 2048 MB of RAM, a 16GB OS disk and one 16GB data disk.
 Mount the downloaded Debian iso you've downloaded as the virtual disk drive.
 Install the OS.